First time buyer guide

 The following types of insurance will help cover your salary if you’re unable to work:

 Working out what policy you need will take some consideration.
-Some things you should bear in mind are: if you have dependants, your age and health, the type of work you do and where you live.
-Remember, it’s always a good idea to talk to a financial adviser if in doubt.
+Some things you should bear in mind include: the number of dependants you have, your age and health, the type of work you do and where you live.
+Remember, if in doubt you may wish to consult an independent financial adviser who can help you work out how much money you’d need to protect your dependants.